The six essential points of the Health and Safety at Work Act

 The Health and Safety at Work Act 1974 (HASAWA) is an important piece of legislation for workplaces in the UK.
 It ensures that all employers provide a safe working environment and look out for the health of their employees—wherever their place of work.

-What are the key points of the act?
+What are the key points of the Heath and Safety at Work Act?

 While it’s a fairly hefty piece of legislation, the key points can be distilled down into the following six points: